Wopple/bookcase-rs/README.md

 2. The version is in the beta channel when `beta > 0`, otherwise...
 3. The version is in the stable channel when `stable > 0`, otherwise...
 4. The version is invalid.

+Therefore all stable releases are a bump to the "major" version suggesting to the downstream developer they should consider The Ironclad Rule even if they are unfamiliar with `SemVer Maggie.1.0`.

 #### Examples